KaneZhao/Adverse-Events-in-Female-Stress-Urinary-Incontinence/README.md

 Implemented a semi-supervised learning approach to label the data.
 The process involved:

+- Using chatgpt to label data
-- Using manually labeled data
+- Using a zero-shot classification method to expand the labeled dataset
 - Applying label propagation to infer labels for the unlabeled data

 ### 6. Text Classification